 Is anybody home?

 Before you go on holiday, cancel any papers or milk you have delivered.
-Change the greeting on your answerphone to give the impression that you are only temporarily unable to reply.
+Change the greeting on your answer phone to give the impression that you're only temporarily unable to reply.

 Install timers which switch lights or radios on automatically.
 Put decent locks on your windows and doors and make sure the frames are strong and in good condition, with reinforced glass in any door panels.

-Talk to Churchill about how having a professionally installed and annually maintained burglar alarm or specific locks can give you a discount on your house insurance.
+Talk to your insurer about how having a professionally installed and annually maintained burglar alarm or specific locks can give you a discount on your house insurance.

 Don't invite stangers in